ppuliu/GloRE/README.md

 ```

 ## Data
-We use the NYT dataset as an example to show how to use our model to improve **any** existing relation extraction tools.
+We use the NYT dataset as an example to show how to use our model to improve **any** existing relation extraction tool.
 The original NYT dataset can be downloaded from http://iesl.cs.umass.edu/riedel/ecml/ or https://github.com/thunlp/NRE.

 We've provided the following pre-processed files in [`data`](https://github.com/ppuliu/GloRE/tree/master/data):